aprell/compiler-potpourri/README.md

-# pica-materials
+# Compiler Potpourri

-Programs, scripts, and tools for a compilers course covering:
+A potpourri of programs, scripts, and tools for a compilers course covering:
 - Three-address code
 - Basic blocks
 - Control flow graphs, dominators, and back edges of natural loops